 Types of Crypto Liquidation

-Understanding the different types of crypto liquidation helps traders anticipate how exchanges manage risk when prices move sharply.
+Understanding different liquidation types helps traders anticipate how exchanges manage risk.

 Full Liquidation vs Partial Liquidation

-- Full liquidation: The entire position is closed once equity falls below the maintenance margin.
+The entire position is closed when the account falls below the maintenance margin requirement.

 Market Liquidation vs Forced Liquidation